One of the most important things we can do for the future of our planet is to eliminate our consumption of plastic.

 It is estimated that every year eight million tonnes of plastic is dumped into our oceans.
 To put that number into perspective, it’s the equivalent of a full sized garbage truck load every single minute.

 If our plastic consumption continues at its current rate there will be more pieces of plastic than there are fish in the ocean by the year 2050.
 Plastic devastates ocean biodiversity, causes life-threatening danger to wildlife, and as it is consumed by fish it finds its way up through the food chain into sea birds, animals and even humans.
 According to a Belgian study people who eat fish are estimated to consume around 11,000 fragments of plastic each year.

 And of course our oceans are just one small part of the problem.
 Plastic waste litters towns and cities and takes up millions of acres of landfill.
 Most plastic is also made from non-renewable resources such as coal and crude oil.

-In this short article I’ll tell you more about what it has taken for us to prepare to go entirely plastic free, and what you can do to help us take the final step.
+In this short article I’ll tell you more about what it has taken for us to go entirely plastic free.

 Since the very first day we started we’ve always been incredibly conscious of our environmental impact.